SublimeText/Origami/README.markdown

 Origami
 ======
-Origami is a new way of thinking about panes in Sublime Text: you tell Sublime Text where you want a new pane, and it makes one for you.
+Origami is a new way of thinking about panes in Sublime Text 2 and 3: you tell Sublime Text where you want a new pane, and it makes one for you.
+It works seamlessly alongside the built-in layout commands.

 Ordinarily one uses the commands under View>Layout, or if one is quite intrepid a custom keyboard shortcut can be made to give a specific layout, but both of these solutions were unsatisfactory to me.
 Perhaps they were to you too!
 That's what this plugin is for.